EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Mar 2026)

 When do EUDR obligations start for different companies?

-Although the EU Deforestation Regulation (EUDR) entered into force in mid-2023, compliance obligations don’t apply all at once.
-The law includes a phased implementation period to give businesses time to prepare.
+Although the EU Deforestation Regulation (EUDR) entered into force in mid-2023, there has been a delay alongside many regulatory proposals which have put the timeline into uncertainty.
 Below is a timeline of what’s currently legally binding, alongside proposed changes that are still under review.

 June 29, 2023: The EUDR entered into force.
 From this point, it became official EU law, although compliance obligations were not yet active.
 Companies were expected to begin preparations early.